 - 1. Following similar characteristics to other AI implementations with code editors. - a.
 This decision is important because we need a way for our users to access the AI model to be able to chat with it.
 There are two models that we have looked at to get a general idea of how it is implemented.
 We looked at Google's Colab and GitHub's Copilot to see how their models are implemented from a Frontend perspective.
 These are vital in order to have consistency with other code editors and their AI models and to keep the overall project organized so it does not confuse the user. - 2.
 Utilizing Python to generate a dataset of DSS scripts for training an applicable AI model. - a.
 Professor Gelli recommended a repository of a Python OpenDSS extension that will help us accomplish a chat that could be used for different grid configurations and various electrical calculations.
 It is beneficial in setting our AI model up for success when we fine tune Hugging Face models, another suggestion from him.
 Research was done on the Python extension to contribute to our design for a substantial amount of time as a decision of how to use our time and current OpenDSS development.
-We know the potential in this as a contributor to our diverse training dataset and will gain experience implementing current technologies into our final product.
-The OpenDSS documentation was a valuable reference to understand the Python OpenDSS extension because neither member of the dataset team had ran power flow simulations with it before. - 3.
+We know the potential in this as a contributor to our diverse training dataset and will gain experience implementing current technologies into our final product. - 3.
 Determining the best GPT models to use for DSS Python script generation. - a.
-We determined Meta's Llama 3.1 via HuggingFace was the best model for our project because it has a large context window, has options for large parameter models and small parameter models, and natural language processing is built into this model.
+We will determine the best GPT model for code generation by researching popular code generation models.
+We will choose models largely based on how many parameters they are trained on.
+Once we choose some models, we will train them on our dataset and test their accuracy and efficiency.
+Testing multiple models will help ensure we provide the best product possible for our client.